Posting and replying with your team made easy

 Reaction interactions and states

-Anatomy of a post component
+Anatomy of the new message component

 After interviewing both Schoox and non-Schoox clients, the new feed experience received enthusiastic feedback.
 Many customers described the new direction as much cleaner, highlighting that the wayfinding is significantly more user-friendly and intuitive.